-- Internal vs. external attention in conversation.
-Help client identify hot thoughts about conversation with new person.
+• Internal vs. external attention in conversation.
+Help client identify hot thoughts and safety-seeking behaviors in a conversation with new person (or giving a presentation).
 Then have client engage in conversation while focused internally (eg. self-monitoring / self-criticizing / scripting / mind-reading / hiding symptoms, etc.) Afterwards, discuss client's feelings and thoughts about it.
 Then have client "get lost in the conversation": engage in conversation while focused externally (with curiosity and thought defusion).
-Discuss the contrast between the two conversations: how they went and felt differently. - Playing recordings of hot thoughts while conversing with client. [play here]: - Curiosity training: while observing (videos) and while participating (conversation). [handouts p.
-2] - Maintaining daily Mindfulness Practice Log for curiosity training. - Other thought defusion techniques.
+Discuss the contrast between the two conversations: how they went and felt differently.

+Playing recording of hot thoughts while client presents / converses.